makerdao/community/contributing/writing-style-guide.md

 ## Writer Guidelines

-:exclamation: **Please Note:**
+:exclamation: **Please Note**

 1. When migrating to a new document (i.e., from Google Docs to HackMD), make sure to leave a note in the old file.
 Provide a link to the latest version.
 1. Run all drafts through [Grammarly](https://app.grammarly.com/) regularly and before final submissions.
-    - Grammarly catches most spelling and grammatical errors.
+    - Grammarly will catch most spelling and grammatical errors.
+        - Review the suggestions to make sure they make sense.
+        - **Do not blindly accept Grammarly edits.**
     - HackMD does not identify spelling and grammatical errors.
         - Copy text from the rendered preview into Grammarly and address any errors it flags.
         - Grammarly will miss errors if it’s given raw Markdown text.